-Bring a healthy dish.
-If you’re really trying to rein it in and worried that there won’t be anything healthy at the party, bring a delicious lower-cal dish.
-Good to know: 5 Tips for a Healthier Green Bean Casserole
+If you're really trying to rein it in and worried that there won't be anything healthy at the party, bring a delicious lower-cal dish.

-Move away from the dessert table.
 Research by EatingWell Nutrition Advisor Brian Wansink, Ph.D., suggests that simply moving away from treats may help keep us from overindulging.
-In his study, published in the International Journal of Obesity, people ate an average of 7.7 chocolate candies from a clear bowl directly in front of them versus 3.1 candies when they were in an opaque bowl out of arm’s reach.
-Must read: How to Beat Your Top Holiday Food Temptations
+In his study, published in the International Journal of Obesity, people ate an average of 7.7 chocolate candies from a clear bowl directly in front of them versus 3.1 candies when they were in an opaque bowl out of arm's reach.

 Make a plate-and don't be quick to empty the "discards."
 Research has shown that seeing the "evidence" of what we've eaten-like bones from chicken or turkey and the shells of nuts-helps us to eat less.